khusmann/khusmann.github.io/src/data/blog/2025/r-graphics-devices-break-snapshot-tests.md

 ## Final Thoughts

-They say the definition of insanity is doing the same thing but expecting different results.
-Despite computers being deterministic machines, it can be surprsingly difficult to get the same code to produce the same results across runs.
+Despite computers being deterministic machines, getting the same code to produce the same results across different runs can be surprisingly tricky.

-I expect this will be one of those posts that will be only interesting to a few people, but I'm putting it here to get the general knowledge out: TIL graphics devices are an important source of context to be managed across runs if you are looking for reproducability!
+If your snapshot tests are mysteriously flaky and your code involves any kind of plotting or graphics rendering, your current graphics device might be the culprit.
+Add it to your mental checklist alongside environment variables, random seeds, and all the other usual suspects.